-Finally, we check whether how much our results are affected by the particular construction of the Bartik instrument that we adopted.
-While using a Bartik approach to disentangle demand from supply shocks is now standard, it is less usual to use another country to construct the instrument.
-In Table 13, we compare the results of our model that are reproduced in column 1 with those obtained from a traditional Bartik in Column (2).
-This last instrument predicts employment changes using the growth each occupations at the national level, instead of using the growth of these occupations from the US.
-While unsurprisingly the first-stage F-stat tends to be stronger in these specifications, we find very little differences in the estimated coefficients.
-In column 3, we experiment with a Bartik constructed using employment growth across occupations in Europe instead of the US (each time excluding the reference country).
+While using a Bartik approach to disentangle demand from supply shocks is now standard, the use of another country to construct the instrument is less usual.
+We check the extent to which our results depend on the particular instrument construction that we adopted in Table 13.
+We compare our baseline results, reproduced in column (1), with those obtained from a traditional Bartik in column (2).
+The traditional Bartik predicts employment changes using the growth in each occupation at the national level, instead of using the growth of these occupations in the US.
+While, unsurprisingly, the first-stage F-stat tends to be stronger in these specifications, we find very little difference in the estimated coefficients.
+In column (3), we experiment with a Bartik constructed using employment growth across occupations in Europe instead of the US (each time excluding the reference country).
 The results are also very similar.
-Overall, we conclude that our results are robust to alternative construction of the Bartik instrument.
+Overall, we conclude that our results are robust to alternative constructions of the Bartik instrument.